 That’s why we’ve gathered all the must-know live chat statistics and facts: to show the impact live chat has on consumers and businesses worldwide.
-Nothing leaves a customer more at ease than knowing that if they need solutions or advice, your business is within immediate reach.
+Nothing makes customers more comfortable than knowing there’s someone they can reach out to when they need immediate assistance.
 Whether through chat representatives or AI chatbots, chat provides consumers with an open channel of communication.

 - Live chat has an average response time of 2 minutes.